WORK WITH US

 HOW TO APPLY?

 You will need to complete our application form and attach a CV and cover letter.
-We will contact you within two weeks of the closing deadline.

 Not sure if you’re a good fit to work with us?
 You can view videos of our team on our YouTube channel.
 Or by visiting our region pages.
 We look forward to hearing from you.

-School Program Mentor positions in Warrnambool and surrounds.
+School Program Mentor Position

 Our Mentors:

-- Are Autistic themselves OR passionate about using your life experiences with young people to change the narrative from I CAN’T to I CAN for Autistic children and teens
+- Are Autistic themselves OR passionate about using life experiences with young people to change the narrative from I CAN’T to I CAN for Autistic children and teens

 - Love to go into primary and secondary schools and get paid to have discussions, do fun activities and play games with Autistic students, that empower them with optimism, belonging, self-acceptance, pride and confidence.